Subdomain infographics

 That’s it!

 Once you create the subdomain, you’ll find an additional folder in your “public_html” folder.
-You can use the new folder to create a new website and also you can install WordPress on it.
+You can use the new folder to create a new website and install WordPress on it.

-Creating a subdomain is always free and you can create as much as you need.
+Creating a subdomain is always free; you can create as much as you need.
 If you want Google to crawl your subdomains, don’t forget to submit it.
 If you don’t know, see this post to submit your website to Search Console.

-Now you know what is subdomain and how to create one.
+Now you know what a subdomain is and how to create one.
 If you have any problem creating the subdomain, let me know.